SONENDRASHARMA/eb04_yash_conduction_experiment_on_composite_wall/experiment/postest.md

 ## Post test
 <br>
 Q-1.
 A plane wall is 20 cm thick with an area of 1 m2. and has a thermal conductivity of 0.5W/mK.A temperature difference of 100oC is imposed across it.
-Examine, the heat flow is at
+Examine, the heat flow is at<br>
 <b>a.
 150W<br></b>
 b.
 180W<br>
 c.
 220W<br>